After Iran deal, U.S. companies face being left out in cold

 However, major U.S. firms said they have not broached discussions with Iran, in order not to fall foul of their government.
 In contrast, several European oil companies were quick to express their interest in Iran both before and after the deal was announced.

 Other U.S. firms were similarly quiet.
-General Motors Co.
-(GM.N) declined to comment on Tuesday on "potential future scenarios" and said it is committed to complying with U.S. sanctions.
-Starbucks (SBUX.O), the world's biggest coffee chain, said on Tuesday it had no plans to enter Iran, while Coca-Cola (KO.N) said it was too early to comment.
+General Motors Co. declined to comment on Tuesday on "potential future scenarios" and said it is committed to complying with U.S. sanctions.
+Starbucks, the world's biggest coffee chain, said on Tuesday it had no plans to enter Iran, while Coca-Cola said it was too early to comment.

 Corporate lawyers and trade groups said U.S. companies may start to push legislators to loosen restrictions now that the deal is signed, and as they start to see the tangible impact of losing out.